Legal activities industry dominates the sector

-Response rate for all Professional, Scientific and Technical Activities sector was 92.2 percent (710 out of 770 establishments).
+Response rate for all sample establishments under Professional, Scientific and Technical Activities sector was 81.9 percent (605 out of 739 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

 Limitation of Data

 The survey covered only the formal sector of the economy.

 Establishment is an economic unit under a single ownership and control, i. e. under a single entity, engaged in one or predominantly one kind of economic activity at a single fixed location.

 Economic activity is the establishment’s source of income.
 If the establishment is engaged in several activities, its main economic activity is that which earns the biggest income or revenue.

 Total employment is the number of persons who worked in for the establishment as of 15 November 2016.